MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Collapse 2022

+- Perturbation Analysis of Neural Collapse. [[paper]](https://arxiv.org/abs/2210.16658)
+  - Tom Tirer, Haoxiang Huang, Jonathan Niles-Weed.
+  - Key Word: Neural Collapse.
+  - <details><summary>Digest</summary> We propose a richer model that can capture this phenomenon by forcing the features to stay in the vicinity of a predefined features matrix (e.g., intermediate features).
+We explore the model in the small vicinity case via perturbation analysis and establish results that cannot be obtained by the previously studied models.

 - Grokking phase transitions in learning local rules with gradient descent. [[paper]](https://arxiv.org/abs/2210.15435)
   - Bojan Žunkovič, Enej Ilievski.
   - Key Word: Tensor Network; Grokking; Many-Body Quantum Mechanics; Neural Collapse.